globality-corp/microcosm/README.md

 will use common code and structure; this library provides a simple mechanism for constructing these shared components and wiring them together into services.

+## Terminology

+ -  A `microservice` is a small software application.
+It is composed of several smaller pieces of software, many of which are reusable.
+ -  A `component` is one of these (possibly reusable) pieces of software.
+ -  A `factory` is a function used to create a component; it may be an object's constructor.
+ -  A `config dict` is a nested dictionary with string-valued keys.
+It contains data used by factories to create components.
+ -  An `object graph` is a collection of components that may reference each other (acyclically).
+ -  A `binding` is a string-valued key.
+It is used to identify a component within an object graph and the subsection of the config dict reserved for a component's factory.

 ## Basic Usage

- 1. Define factory functions for `components`, attach them to a `namespace`, and provide (optional) configuration `defaults`:
+ 1. Define factory functions for `components`, attach them to a `binding`, and provide (optional) configuration `defaults`:

-        from marquez import defaults, namespace
+        from marquez import defaults, binding

-        @namespace("foo")
+        @binding("foo")
         @defaults(baz="value")
         def create_foo(graph, config):
-            return dict(bar=graph.bar, baz=config.foo.baz)
+            return dict(

-        @namespace("bar")
+                # factories can reference other components
+                bar=graph.bar,
+                # factories can reference configuration
+                baz=config.foo.baz,
+            )

+        @binding("bar")
         def create_bar(graph, config):
             return dict()

-    Factory functions have access to a directed graph of components (see next) as well as configuration data.
-Default configuration values, if provided, are pre-populated within the provided namespace; these may be overridden from data loaded from an external source.
+    Factory functions have access to the `object graph` and the `config dict`.
+Default configuration values, if provided, are pre-populated within the provided binding; these may be overridden from data loaded from an external source.

- 2. Wire together the service by creating a new graph along with service metadata:
+ 2. Wire together the microservice by creating a new object graph along with service metadata:

-        from marquez import Graph
+        from marquez import create_object_graph

-        graph = Graph(
+        graph = create_object_graph(
             name="myservice",
             debug=False,
             testing=False,